Data Breach Insurance in Wisconsin

 What do business owners need to include in a data breach notice?

-Data breach notices sent to Wisconsin residents should indicate that the business knows of the unauthorized acquisition of personal information, and if requested, they must also disclose the subject of the personal information was compromised.
+Data breach notices sent to Wisconsin residents, such as those in Milwaukee, should indicate that the business knows of the unauthorized acquisition of personal information, and if requested, they must also disclose the subject of the personal information was compromised.
 Notices typically include the date of the breach, a brief description of the event, and information for how to contact the business and any credit monitoring services.

 Notices sent to credit reporting agencies should include the timing, distribution, and content of the notices sent to residents.